-We have in fact, many treasure gems hidden in this peculiar Village; a Franciscan Ex-Convent, one of the first 'Corral de Comedias' in the Country, built in 1540.
-As well as a 100 year Ex-Hospital (1905).
-But possibly, must intriguing some Indigenous ruins hidden still by the layers of soil and cactuses, waiting to be rediscovered.
+We have many hidden treasures in this peculiar Village; a Franciscan Ex-Convent, one of the first 'Corral de Comedias' in the Country, built in 1540, as well as a 100 year Ex-Hospital (1905).
+But possibly, most intriguing are indigenous ruins still hidden by the layers of soil and cactuses, waiting to be rediscovered.

-To me, the beautiful mysteries of this place are what makes me fall in love with it every time I walk its streets and see its wonders.
+To me, it is the beautiful mysteries of this place that makes me fall in love with it every time I walk its streets and see its wonders.

-My biggest inspiration, is of course, its 'Artisan Stone Culture & Heritage'.
-My father, a proud Artisan has give me one of the must one of the greatest treasures for my art; The inheritance of an ancient and incomparable knowledge, that of 'Being an Artisan' from within.
-Not to shape life, but the encounter its giving forms and flow with the timeless stone and its infinite changing colours."
+My biggest inspiration is, of course, its 'Artisan Stone Culture & Heritage'.
+My father, a proud Artisan has give me one of the greatest gifts for my art; The inheritance of an ancient and incomparable knowledge, that of 'Being an Artisan' from within.
+Not to shape life, but the encounter with its giving forms, which flow with the timeless stone and its infinite changing colours."

 Back in 2014, Chantal walks through various parts of her Hometown and Talks about new Projects & Inspiration

 Chantal was invited by Museo de Arte Popular to create a piece for the Biennale "Artisan among Artists", which she created in collaboration with Tecali's Artisans.